brian-armory/personal-site/content/en/blog/devops-pf.md

 # Dive deeper

 This blog post is a 10,000 foot view of how personal finance and software delivery overlap.
 We'll explore these more deeply in subsequent blogs.

+Have ideas about how other personal finance concepts apply to software delivery?
+Tweet @ [_brile](https://twitter.com/_brile) or file a [GitHub issue](https://github.com/brian-armory/personal-site/issues).
+Here's one topic already on my radar:

+* Dollar cost averaging, lump sum investing & your DevOps

-In the meantime, here are book recommendations if you want to go deeper:
+In the meantime, here are book recommendations if you want to go deeper into either the Personal Finance stuff or the DevOps stuff:

 * _The Index Card: Why Personal Finance Doesn't Have to Be Complicated_ by Helaine Olen and Harold Pollack.
 It's a whole book!
 Or just search the internet for the actual index card.
 * _Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations_ by Nicole Forsgren, Jez Humble, and Gene Kim

+I have one really strong warning about either book though.
+When reading them, remember the section "People first.
+Tools second."
+Or really just that line.